 Welding in Automotive Industry

-car production line Resistance welding and mechanical joining are the main joining technologies in the automotive industry for the assembly of the car body, or the Body-in-White (BIW).
+Resistance welding and mechanical joining are the main joining technologies in the automotive industry for the assembly of the car body, or the Body-in-White (BIW).
 Nearly all steel sheet components are assembled by spot welding.
 Most aluminium components are assembled by self-piercing-riveting(SPR) and clinching as well as spot welding, whereas projection welding is used for fastening weld nuts to sheets.

 With increasing demands on lightweight vehicles for reducing CO2 emissions and increasing strength for safety, the automotive industry uses advanced high strength steels (AHSS), aluminium alloys, and new surface coatings.
 These materials have largely complicated the welding processes and engineers meet the new challenges of finding new process parameters before setting up the production as well as during production maintenance.